 5. Decide which similarities are appropriate

-Furthermore, comparing one employee’s everyday activities to a peer group helps managers recognise the top performers and their best practices.
-This information serves as standards of efficiency for making appropriate comparisons.
+Furthermore, comparing one employee’s everyday activities to a peer group helps managers recognize the top performers and their best practices.
+This information serves as a standard of efficiency for making appropriate comparisons.

 6. Identify redundant procedures